imakshayverma/gramex-guide/pptxhandler/README.md

 You can't use `<p>` inside another `<p>`, nor an `<a>` inside another `<a>`.
 If you do, the previous tag is closed.

+Note: Don't use run attributes (like `bold=`, `color=`) on paragraphs.
+They work on paragraphs, but are over-ridden by run attributes.
+E.g. If your source PPTX had a bold run, setting `bold: n` on the para has no visible effect, since the bold run overrides it.

 <div class="example">
   <a class="example-demo" href="text-format/">Text format example</a>
   <a class="example-src" href="https://github.com/gramexrecipes/gramex-guide/blob/tree/pptxhandler/text-format/">Source</a>